kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 Within this script you can see the use of the Enable Statements `#MODE_ENABLE #MODE_END_ENABLE` these commands allow for privileged level non configuration commands to be entered.
 In this script we need to configure the privileged level command to set switch priority for individual switches `switch $Switch priority #`.
 Bracketing this configuration command with the velocity statements `#MODE_ENABLE #MODE_END_ENABLE` allows for us to change from configuration mode to enable mode and back again.

 ## Step 3 - ***Assigning Port Configuration - Use Case***
 Previously within the Composite Templating Lab we introduced a methodology of automatically configuring the interfaces within the switch.
 This configuration relied on a few variables which were use to extrapolate the settings which were then configured via the template.
 This allowed for a set of macros to be utilized to build out the various settings for VLANs, Ports and Uplinks.

+### ***Examine Code***
 We will analyze the configuration in more detail below and modify it for greater capabilities toward the end of this section.

 ```
    ##Stack information variables